peteryzhang6/The-Law-of-One/README.md

 [The Law of One by Ra - A Humble Messenger of The Law of One](https://www.lawofone.info/)

 > [!NOTE]
 > One may find difficulty in reading the material of Law of One and other spiritual materials, as did I too experienced difficulty in understanding the Law of One when I first started reading it in Fall of 2020 and I only completed Book 1 of Law of One.
-I experience great pain and difficulty in merging the Law of One with other spiritual materials with my personal experience through 2020 to 2022.
+I experience great pain and difficulty during 2020 to 2022 in merging the Law of One with other spiritual materials with my personal experience.
 >
 > In 2023-2024, I again read through Book 1 to Book 4 to session 90+, but this time was able to learn and understand materials previously not understood.
 >